MatthewB1/Readable/README.md

 ## Printing

 - printing is done with the print keyword.
-- Arguments are concatonated and separated with a space.
+- Arguments are concatonated and separated with a comma
-- it is not required to surround the print arguments with brackets, but it is valid
+- Literals or identifiers can be passed as arguments

 ```
-print "Hello world!".
+print("Hello world!");

-let age = 10.
+var age = 10;
-print "Jimmy was " age " years old".
+print("Jimmy was ",age ," years old");
 ```

 ---